nononovia/Bakerai/README.md

 ### `clientGUI.py`

 Client GUI is the class template for a client object.
 While it's only 1 window and frame, it's still seperated into it's own class to attempt to follow a MVC structure.
 It uses the functions to locally find our BakerAi model responses, and display them to users, along with their own messages typed in the window.
 This allows the user to use the program outside of a command line context.
+It's likely the best place to run the program now, if you want a GUI experience with the best model.

 ### `sentiment_analysis.py `